Grass carp: Evolution

 The grass carp is the only extant member of the genus Ctenopharyngodon, but two other extinct species in the genus are known from Early Miocene-aged fossil teeth from China: †Ctenopharyngodon orientalis Su, Chang & Chen, 2021 (Xiacaowan Formation of Hebei) and †Ctenopharyngodon xiejiaensis Su, Chang & Chen, 2021 (Xiejia Formation of Qinghai).
+The extinct species †Ctenopharyngodon hermi Rückert-Ülkümen, 1994 is known from a complete skeleton from the mid-late Miocene-aged Congeria Limestone of Edirne, Turkey.
 The earliest fossil teeth of the modern grass carp (C. idella) appear in the Early Pliocene-aged Gaozhuang Formation of Shanxi.
 Two other extinct genera that appear to be related to grass carp, †Eoctenopharyngodon and †Dezaoia, are known from the Oligocene of China.

-Appearance and anatomy
+Description

 Grass carp have elongated, chubby, torpedo-shaped body forms.
 The terminal mouth is slightly oblique with non-fleshy, firm lips, and no barbels.
 The complete lateral line contains 40 to 42 scales.
 Broad, ridged pharyngeal teeth are arranged in a "2, 4-4, 2" formula.
 The dorsal fin has eight to 10 soft rays, and the anal fin is set closer to the tail than most cyprinids.
-Body color is dark olive, shading to brownish-yellow on the sides, with a white belly and large, slightly outlined scales.
+The body color is dark olive, shading to brownish-yellow on the sides, with a white belly and large, slightly outlined scales.

 Grass carp grow very rapidly.
 Young fish stocked in the spring at 20 cm will reach over 45 cm by fall.
 The typical length is about 60–100 cm.
 The maximum length is 2.0 m and they grow to 45 kg.